JohnRising/docs/docs/packages/bundler/introduction.md

 sidebar_position: 1
 title: ERC-4337 Bundler
 sidebar_label: Introduction
-description: What are Bundlers and how does Stackup's bundler help to deliver account abstraction with EIP-4337.
+description: What are Bundlers and how does Stackup's bundler infrastructure help to deliver account abstraction with EIP-4337.
 ---

 # Introduction